 This section utilises data from 10 years of Belle II registration data from the Belle II member registration platforms from 2011 - 2021.
-This data is studied with a diversity and inclusion lens, with a particular focus on gender representation due to the data available for analysis.
+This data is studied with a diversity and inclusion lens, with a particular focus on gender representation.
+The focus on gender is due to the data available for analysis.
 In 2017, Belle II migrated from a previous system, maintained by the Belle II secretariat, to the Belle II Membership Management System (B2MMS), maintained by Belle II Collaborative Services.
 Due to this migration, results for 2017 may appear anomalous and should not be taken as indicative of real trends.